-The CDP Certificate of Apprenticeship is awarded from the Ministry of Training, Colleges & Universities (MTCU), upon the successful completion of the in-school training and the practical work experience (on-the-job-hours) as mandated by MTCU.
+The CDP Certificate of Apprenticeship is awarded from the Ministry of Labour, Training and Skills Development (MLTSD), upon the successful completion of the in-school training and the practical work experience (on-the-job-hours) as mandated by the MLTSD.
 CDP graduates may apply to obtain their Early Childhood Education diploma after completing two additional ECE Communication courses and three General Education electives.

-To be eligible to enrol in the Durham College CDP program, you must be registered as an apprentice with the MTCU:
+To be eligible to enroll in the Durham College CDP program, you must be registered as an apprentice with the MLTSD:

 Program Of Study

 Students are required to print or save a copy of the Program of Study when beginning the program.
 This document contains critical details about program progression and graduation requirements specific to the academic year in which your program was started.